Web-n-Composite/crypto-hacks-list/README.md

-<p>In the same month, hackers managed to use the wrong withdrawal code of this cryptocurrency exchange in the United States.&nbsp;While the company did not reveal exactly how much was stolen, the figure was&nbsp;&nbsp;<a href="https://bitcointalk.org/index.php?topic=499580"><u>explained on the Bitcointalk forum</u></a>&nbsp;&nbsp;.&nbsp;There are still rumors about whether the hack was an inside job or not.</p>
+In the same month, hackers managed to use the wrong withdrawal code of this cryptocurrency exchange in the United States.
+While the company did not reveal exactly how much was stolen, [the figure was](https://bitcointalk.org/index.php?topic=499580) explained on the Bitcointalk forum.
+There are still rumors about whether the hack was an inside job or not.